intel/SGXDataCenterAttestationPrimitives/tools/PCKRetrievalTool/README.txt

     a. enclave mode: it means that to retrieve the platform's information, enclave load is needed.
 Thus in this mode, the following requirements are needed.
-        - Please build and install Intel(R) Software Guard Extensions driver for Intel(R) Software Guard Extensions Data Center Attestation Primitives: sudo ./sgx_linux_x64_driver.bin
+        - Please build and install Intel(R) Software Guard Extensions driver for Intel(R) Software Guard Extensions Data Center Attestation Primitives: sudo ./sgx_linux_x64_driver.bin or you can use Linux kernel 5.11 or higher version kernel
         - Please install these Debian or RPM packages, you can download it from [01.org](https://01.org/intel-software-guard-extensions/downloads)
              a. libsgx-enclave-common_{version}-{revision}_{arch}.deb or libsgx-enclave-common_{version}-{revision}_{arch}.rpm
              b. libsgx-dcap-ql_{version}-{revision}_{arch}.deb or libsgx-dcap-ql_{version}-{revision}_{arch}.rpm